SF readers get the best price on Bearaby weighted blankets.

-Sales of weighted blankets have soared over the last two years.
+Sales of weighted blankets have soared in recent years.
 While the research behind the purported health benefits of weighted blankets is still fairly inconclusive, those who swear by them say that hunkering down under the added weight helps to reduce anxiety and, in some cases, relieve insomnia.

-Weighted blankets contain plastic pellets, ball bearings, and other objects that make them feel significantly heavier than a standard cover or duvet.
+Most weighted blankets contain plastic pellets, ball bearings, and other objects that make them feel significantly heavier than a standard cover or duvet.
+However, some newer weighted blankets feature open-knit designs that many sleepers find more breathable.
 Typical weights for these blankets range from 5 to 30 pounds.
 Sleepers tend to feel most comfortable beneath a blanket that comprises roughly 10 percent of their own body weight.

 Distinguished by an innovative design and a breathable cotton construction, the Bearaby Cotton Napper is one of the most exciting weighted blankets on the market.
 Unlike most weighted blankets, which feature a more traditional duvet-style design with an interior filling consisting of weighted beads, Bearaby blankets feature a layer on layer fabric design that improves temperature neutrality and ensures an even weight distribution along the blanket.

 The blanket is available in eight colors and three different weights: 15, 20, and 25 lbs.
 Due to the Bearaby’s ultra-breathable design, we recommend using it alongside your comforter or duvet in most circumstances.
 As the Bearaby features one of the most high-quality weighted blanket constructions on the market, it does come at a higher than average price point.